pymor/pymor/docs/source/tutorial_projection.rst

     print(f'ROM assemble: {tac-toc:.5f} (s)')
     print(f'ROM solve:    {tuc-tac:.5f} (s)')

-we see that we loose a lot of our speedup when we assemble the ROM (which involves a lot of full-order dimensional operations).
+we see that we lose a lot of our speedup when we assemble the ROM (which involves a lot of full-order dimensional operations).

 To solve this issue we need to find a way to pre-compute everything we need